-- (2) Dual Distribution Requirements; Annual Distributions and Outer Limit.
-The effect is that two distribution rules apply, and both must be satisfied if the participant dies on or after the RBD with a DB as beneficiary: - certain annual distributions are required (generally based on the life expectancy of the beneficiary); and - an outer limit on distributions applies (the 10-year rule, but if an EDB is named as beneficiary, the outer limit is generally 10 years after the EDB dies or ceases to be an EDB). - (3) Example of Application of Annual Distribution and Outer Limit Requirements.
-The preamble to the proposed regulations gives this example:
+The effect of the annual distribution requirement if the owner dies before the RBD with a DB as beneficiary is that two distribution rules apply, and both must be satisfied:

+- certain annual distributions are required (generally based on the life expectancy of the beneficiary); and - an outer limit on distributions applies (the 10-year rule, but if an EDB is named as beneficiary, the outer limit is generally 10 years after the EDB dies or ceases to be an EDB).

+The preamble to the proposed regulations gave this example:

 For example, if an employee died after the required beginning date with a designated beneficiary who is not an eligible designated beneficiary, then the designated beneficiary would continue to have required minimum distributions calculated using the beneficiary's life expectancy as under the existing regulations for up to nine calendar years after the employee's death.
 In the tenth year following the calendar year of the employee's death, a full distribution of the employee's remaining interest would be required.
-Preamble at 46-47.
+Proposed Regulations Preamble at 46-47.